 More States are considering the implementation of such boundaries.
-Iowa and Rhode Island legislatures are already planned, even though in the current COVID-19 health crisis, priorities have to be set.
+For example, Iowa and Rhode Island legislatures are already planned, even though priorities have to be set in the current COVID-19 health crisis.

 Since its implementation in Illinois in 2008, the number of biometric privacy lawsuits has dramatically increased.

 With the rfid tags’ technology evolving monthly, no doubt that the laws will also evolve.
 The current ones restrict mandatory chipping, which is already a hard hurdle to cross, but we suspect that more specific regulations will have to be set to cope with the progress in the coming years.